Aliases for TUBB Gene

 This gene encodes a beta tubulin protein.
 This protein forms a dimer with alpha tubulin and acts as a structural component of microtubules.
 Mutations in this gene cause cortical dysplasia, complex, with other brain malformations 6.
 Alternative splicing results in multiple splice variants.
 There are multiple pseudogenes for this gene on chromosomes 1, 6, 7, 8, 9, and 13. [provided by RefSeq, Jun 2014]

 GeneCards Summary for TUBB Gene

 TUBB (Tubulin, Beta Class I) is a Protein Coding gene.
-Diseases associated with TUBB include cortical dysplasia, complex, with other brain malformations 6 and distal hereditary motor neuropathy, type ii.
+Diseases associated with TUBB include cortical dysplasia, complex, with other brain malformations 6 and dementia, familial british.
 Among its related pathways are ERK Signaling and GPCR Pathway.
 GO annotations related to this gene include GTP binding and structural molecule activity.
 An important paralog of this gene is TUBB3.

 UniProtKB/Swiss-Prot for TUBB Gene

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain